 How many payment methods does the Frisbii payment gateway support? #

-Frisbii supports over 50 one-time and recurring payment methods, so you can use it for an online shop but also for subscriptions or for recurring customers, if you have club memberships, etc.
+Frisbii supports over 50 one-time and recurring payment methods for you to accept payments, so you can use our payment gateway for an online shop with many one-time payments but also for subscriptions or for recurring customers, if you have club memberships, etc.

-We offer the major and global payment methods such as Visa and Mastercard but also a lot of local payment options that are specifically relevant if you are doing business in European countries.
-You can find the full overview here.
+We offer the major and global payment methods such as Visa and Mastercard but also provide you with many local payment options that are specifically relevant if you are doing business in European countries.
+You can find the full overview of all payment methods accepted by Frisbii here.

 A few examples: